Geo-Force: The Outsiders

-Geo-Force and the Outsiders are on the run for some time, hiding out mostly in America.
-They eventually clear their names and destroy Roderick and his vampiric legions.
-At the end of the second Outsiders series, Brion marries his long-time girlfriend, Denise Howard.

-During this time, another Terra has appeared as part of a group known as the Team Titans, who appear to have come from the future.
-This new Terra claims to have been a normal girl who was given Terra's appearance and powers as a result of a DNA virus.
+During this time, another Terra appears as part of the Team Titans, who originate from the future.
+This new Terra claims to have been a normal girl who was genetically altered to possess Terra's appearance and powers.
 Geo-Force's first attempt to talk to her meets with failure when he accidentally gets swept up in a rock column she has created during a loud party.
 He finds her again at the Titans headquarters.
 After a brief fight with her friends, he manages to sit down with her.
 The new Terra convinces him she is not his sister.
 The rogue Markovian scientists attack with the intention of forcibly duplicating Terra's powers.
 Geo-Force and the other Titans rescue her.
 Further revelations imply that this Terra is in fact from their time, when the original Terra's grave is dug up and her corpse is missing from her coffin.

 Brion invites Terra to live in Markovia, which she accepts, as her group of Titans is disbanding.
-In Markovia, scientists conduct a DNA test in the hopes of discovering if Terra is, in fact, Geo-Force's sister.
-Terra is afraid of finding out the results, fearful that she might, in fact, be a villainous traitor.
+In Markovia, scientists conduct a DNA test in the hopes of discovering if Terra is Geo-Force's sister.
+Terra is afraid of finding out the results, fearful that she may be a villainous traitor.
 When the test results come back positive, Brion lies to Terra, telling her that the results are negative.

-Around this time, as part of the Day of Judgement incident, a portal to hell threatens to swallow the country of Markovia.
-A small team of Outsiders, including the newer Terra, Katana, and the original Halo, are on hand to help combat it.
+Around this time, as part of the Day of Judgement incident, a portal to Hell threatens to destroy Markovia.
+A small team of Outsiders, including the newer Terra, Katana, and Halo, are on hand to help combat it.

 Geo-Force and Terra become kidnap victims of a strange cult run by a man with mind-control powers.
 They are rescued by the super-team called the "Birds of Prey".

 Geo-Force briefly appears in 52 #35, assisting Metropolis citizens injured in a mass-murder caused by Lex Luthor.
-He later is a part of the army of heroes gathered by the Justice Society at the end of 52 to battle Black Adam who, in his global killing spree after the death of his wife and brother-in-law, has murdered Terra II.
-Before the battle, Geo-Force tells Beast Boy not to blame himself for Terra II's death.
+He later is a part of the army of heroes gathered by the Justice Society at the end of 52 to battle Black Adam, who kills Terra.